vista-art/fragmentcolor/docs/api/scene/material/double_sided.md

 Toggle backface culling for this material's pipeline.
 When `true`, the renderer skips its default back-face cull and draws both faces of every triangle.
-When `false` (the default), back faces are culled — the standard CCW-winding-is-front convention.
+When `false` (the default), back faces are culled, the standard CCW-winding-is-front convention.

 Mirrors glTF 2.0's `doubleSided`.
-Reach for it on thin geometry that legitimately reads from both sides — a single-quad leaf card, a cloth banner, decals applied to non-closed meshes, or any authored asset that comes out of a tool that didn't bother to mirror its back faces.
-For closed solid geometry, leave it off — the culled back faces are a free ~50% fragment-shader saving on every draw.
+Reach for it on thin geometry that legitimately reads from both sides: a single-quad leaf card, a cloth banner, decals applied to non-closed meshes, or any authored asset that comes out of a tool that didn't bother to mirror its back faces.
+For closed solid geometry, leave it off; the culled back faces are a free ~50% fragment-shader saving on every draw.

 Like `alpha_mode`, this is a pipeline-state flag and bakes into the WebGPU pipeline.